 Run by international climate modelling experts, the course will include:

 - A background to the theory of climate models, the workings of the climate system, and current challenges in climate modelling

 - Practical training on how to design, run and evaluate climate models

 For further information, please see the main Climate Modelling Summer School Pages.
-Note that registration for the 2013 School is now closed; the next School will be held in Summer 2015.
+Note the next School will be held in Summer 2015.